Back to Home

 Developer Collaboration

 I began my career at a company where engineers regularly moved between teams and projects.
 Team boundaries existed, but they were loosely defined, and project managers reassigned people as needed.
-Sometimes, even without informing other managers.

-Later, when I joined larger organizations, I encountered formal org charts with clearly defined teams.
+Later, when I joined larger organizations, I encountered formal organizational charts with clearly defined teams.
 My initial reaction was relief.
 Everything looked structured and organized.
 But it didn't take long to realize that people were still collaborating across team boundaries.
-I fully understood this when I examined the Git history of one of our repositories.
-Developers from multiple teams were repeatedly committing changes to the same files.

 Why it matters